Community Aide/Home Visitor

 The Women, Children and Youth HIV Program

 The Women, Children & Youth HIV program (WCYP) at Sinai Hospital provides support and advocacy for HIV-positive women, children, youth and their families.
 Services are provided together with the departments of Pediatrics, Adult Infectious Diseases and OB/GYN.
-Since 1989, this program has coordinated care with Greenspring Pediatric Associates (GPA), a division of Park West.
+Since 1989, this program has coordinated care with Greenspring Pediatric Associates.

 GPA is the provider of primary pediatric care and HIV specialty care at Sinai Hospital.
 The WCYP gives attention to the psychosocial aspects of this chronic disease.
 Our WCYP services include ongoing support services, referrals for the community, HIV services and other social support services, care coordination with medical providers, illness counseling, in-home outreach services, crisis intervention for those newly diagnosed or experiencing a crisis, and a twice-monthly Women's Support Group for HIV-positive women.